 Learning 4 Kids shows us how to use empty Toilet Paper Rolls to mkae soem fun firework prints!
 Printing is always a lot of fun.
 And kids can experiment with mixing different colours.

 Our Kids Things has another fabulous use for Toilet Paper Rolls, in this 3d Firework Display project!

 Fireworks Spin Art project from Science Sparks – spin art is a ton of fun with super pretty results!

 How do you make Fireworks in a jar?

 A popular firework activity for any celebration is the now almost “classic”, Firework in a jar activity.
 A great science activity for bonfire night, diwali or new year’s eve:

-Well, I think we have a bit of a show topper her with these Glowing Fireworks in Jar from Growing a Jewelled Rose.
-Do check out the full instructions first before showing the kids.. you may want to go with the more traditional Fireworks in a jar method from Science Sparks (tried and tested in the classroom many a time!) – a bit easier and less fiddly/ toxic!
+Well, I think we have a bit of a show topper her with these Glowing Fireworks in Jar from Growing a Jewelled Rose is another fun activity to give a go!
+Do check out the full instructions first before showing the kids.. you may want to go with the more traditional Fireworks in a jar method from Science Sparks (tried and tested in the classroom many a time!) – a bit easier and less mess and less potentially toxic!
 But I couldn’t resist that amazing photo!

 Recycled Firework Ideas and Activities